 At Soltara, we have had many guests come through who have had little to no experience with psychoactive medicines, who have found deep and profound healing working with ayahuasca.
 In fact, less experience can sometimes be more beneficial, as it can make it easier to enter into the experience without prior expectations, a key component that can play a major part in how much you get out of ceremony.

 Working with ayahuasca can be a process, which is to say, if you are planning on working with the medicine – especially for the first time – we recommend allowing yourself the space and time to undergo multiple ceremonies in a safe and supportive container.
 This is because it can take some time to build up enough trust and a relationship with the medicine that will allow for the deeper work to unfold.
 Often times, just one ceremony can open up the work but be insufficient to get significant benefit from it and then have a chance to energetically close what has been opened.
-It is for this reason that our minimum retreat stay is one week.
-We have found that four ceremonies, along with integration support during and after to help guests process what has come up, can allow for a deep level of healing to occur.
+It is for this reason that our minimum retreat stay is five nights.
+We have found that at least three ceremonies, along with integration support during and after to help guests process what has come up, can allow for a deep level of healing to occur.

 We have much more information about ayahuasca on our website – here are some good starting points that may help you get a better idea of this medicine and how it works: